CrociDB/bulletty/README.md

   <img src="img/screenshot.gif" alt="bulletty" />
 </p>

-**bulletty** is a TUI feed (RSS and ATOM) reader.
+**bulletty** is a TUI feed reader (RSS and ATOM).
 Read your subscriptions within your terminal.
-It downloads the entries for offline reading so all the data is local and yours: your subscriptions, highlights, comments, etc. You only need to sync the `data` folder.
+It downloads the entries for offline reading so all the data is local and yours: your subscriptions, highlights, comments, etc. All in an universal format: Markdown.
+Backup and sync your `data` directory your own way.

 It's in active development.